skafos/TuriRecommender/README.md

 - `recommender.py` - A script that loads some example data from a public S3 bucket, trains a recommender, validates the model and saves the model.
 - `recommender.ipynb` - A notebook that replicates the `recommender.py` script.
 To see some example output, check out that notebook here on GitHub.
 - `requirements.txt` and `metis.config.yml` - Two files that Skafos requires to run jobs.
-- `Activity_Data_Integration_Example.ipynb` - A Jupyter Notebook containing an example of how to get your own data working in the TuriCreate framework.
+- `Recommender_Data_Integration_Example.ipynb` - A Jupyter Notebook containing an example of how to get your own data working in the TuriCreate framework.
 - `/models` - a directory that contains a saved TuriCreate model (.model) and a saved CoreML model (.mlmodel)
 - `/common` - a directory that contains functions and code called from the main recommender script.